-There are approximately 125 banks in Sweden including 39 Swedish commercial banks, 47 savings banks, 2 co-operative banks and 36 foreign banks.
+There are approximately 125 banks in Sweden including 47 savings banks, 39 Swedish commercial banks, 2 co-operative banks and 36 foreign banks.
 Overall the banking sector employs about 40,000 people and maintains 1,300 branches and 2,655 ATMs.
 The number of payment cards in circulation equals 19.6 million including 10 million debit cards and 9.5 million credit and other cards.
-The three largest Swedish banking groups are Handelsbanken, SEB and Swedbank.
+Nordea, Handelsbanken, SEB and Swedbank are the four largest banking groups in the country.
 Swedish Financial Supervisory Authority (Finansinspektionen), the government agency, regulates all companies in Swedish financial markets.
 Sveriges Riksbank, established in 1668, is the central bank of Sweden and the oldest central bank in the world.
 Here is a list of the largest and best banks in Sweden.

-Nordea Bank Abp, headquartered in Stockholm, is the largest bank in Sweden and the Nordic region with extensive network of branches and ATMs, 10 million customers, 29,000 full time employees and US$662 billion in total assets as of March 2019.
-The shares of the Bank are traded on the Stockholm, Copenhagen and Helsinki stock exchanges.
+Nordea Bank Abp (Nasdaq Stockholm: NDA SE; Nasdaq Helsinki: NDA FI; Nasdaq Copenhagen: NDA DK) is the largest bank in Sweden and the Nordic region with extensive network of branches and ATMs, 10 million customers, 29,000 full time employees and US$662 billion in total assets as of March 2019.
+The Bank's shares are traded on the Stockholm, Copenhagen and Helsinki stock exchanges.
 A Finnish insurance company Sampo is the largest shareholder with approximately 20% of the bank’s shares.
 In 2017, DNB ASA and Nordea combined their operations in Latvia, Lithuania and Estonia to form Luminor Bank.
 Nordea is one of a few European banks with an AA rating.
-The company’s market capitalization was US$29 billion as of July 1, 2019.
+The company’s market capitalization was US$29 billion at November 29, 2019.

 Svenska Handelsbanken, founded in 1871, is the second largest bank in Sweden with US$331.4 billion in total assets.
 It operates almost 800 branches in six home markets, including 390 branches in Sweden, 208 branches in the UK, 56 branches in Denmark, 49 branches in Norway, 36 in Finland and 29 in the Netherlands.
 It is rated Aa2, AA and AA- by Moody's, Fitch and Standard & Poor's, respectively.
 Outlook for all ratings is stable The Bank has been ranked as the safest bank in Sweden, by Global Finance.